-Friday, July 24, 2020
+Friday, July 26, 2024

-8:00-8:30 a.m.
+$8{:}00{-}8{:}30$ a.m.
 4-H/FFA Feeder calves and 4-H/FFA baby breeding heifers

-Youth for the Quality Care of Animals (YQCA) - Nebraska 4-H requires all youth enrolled in bucket calf, feeder calf, market and breeding beef, dairy cattle, goats, sheep, swine, rabbits and poultry to complete annual quality assurance training through Youth for the Quality Care of Animals (YQCA).
+Youth for the Quality Care of Animals (YQCA) - Nebraska 4-H requires all youth enrolled in bucket calf, feeder calf, market and breeding beef, cow/calf, dairy cattle, goats, sheep, swine, rabbits, and poultry to complete annual quality assurance training through Youth for the Quality Care of Animals (YQCA).
 Exhibitors must have received Certification through either in person, test, or on-line prior to June 15.
 Completion of training will be certified by extension staff.

 Registration of Livestock: Any animal to be eligible for show in a registered (purebred) class must be owned by the exhibitor by June 15 of the current year and be registered by the official breed association.
-The registration certificate must show the 1) name of the exhibitor, 2) the name of the exhibitor and/or a co-owner who is an immediate member of the exhibitor's family or 3) the family or ranch name or parent's name.
+The registration paper must show the exhibitor's name or a co-owner who is an immediate member of the exhibitor's family.
 Registration must be completed by fair date.
 Immediate family is defined as members of a household, including parents, brothers and sisters, and youth in care of the head of the household.
 Any class or special award in 4-H/FFA Livestock (Beef, Goats, Sheep, Swine, and Dairy) or 4-H Horse that requires animals to be registered shall mean that proof of actual registration shall be available to show to Superintendent on demand.

 Responsibility for Proper Entry: All livestock entries are due to the Nebraska Extension-Wayne County Office along with Bonus Auction and stall reservation forms by the deadline published in the pre-fair newsletter.
 It is up to the 4-Her/FFA member to enter livestock in the correct classes.
 4-Hers/FFA members may substitute a properly ID'd animal but may not add classes after the entry deadline.
 All entries for class, pens, and showmanship must be submitted.
-4-Hers must be enrolled in the project they are making entries in, or they will not be eligible to exhibit.
+4-Hers must be enrolled in the project they are making entries in or they will not be eligible to exhibit.